AlexandreMahdhaoui/Graph-SQL-model-parser/README.md

     cased `text_transformation` refers to the pascal cased `TextTransformation`.
       (Please respect snake and pascal casing when dealing with `node_types`).
 - ### Fields, Schemas and Validation:
-  - The API access schema definitions through a subscriptable class provider.
+  - The API access schema definitions through a `subscriptable class` provider.
-  - Then schemas gets parsed to create validator.
-I designed the validation flow to be extendable.
+  - SQL schema definitions get parsed and thus are ready for validation.
+  - `class SchemaValidator` and `class TypingValidator` are helper class used during `node parsing` to ensure
+  - During `node parsing`, a schema of the current outputed data structure gets computed and will be used to validate further parsing stages.
   - Extendability: this API allows adding and removing schemas `LibApi.add_schema()` and `LibApi.remove_schema()`
     - It also allows extendability to retrieve schema definition from database directly.
 At the moment, schemas are retrieved from a `.json` file.
-- Bonus Point: 'Suggestion on how to validate the columns used inside the nodes'
+- ### Bonus Point: 'Suggestion on how to validate the columns used inside the nodes'
+  - More than a suggestion I took the initiative to code a validation flow for columns

+NB: From `nodes` and `edges` graph theory's keywords, I've guessed the task might be part of a Graph Query backend engine.
+I designed this API to be integrable in a whole graph query environment.

+___

-## ** ATTENTION **
-Please do not publicly fork this repository.
+#### ** ATTENTION ** Please do not publicly fork this repository.

-# Task
+### Task

 - Parse `request-data.json` into the query similar to `result.sql`.